tlienart/GPlot.jl/docs/src/man/styling.md

 - note that x2axis/y2axis revert to xaxis/yaxis (GLE restriction)
 - cannot have xaxis off and x2axis on, same for y

+## LineStyle

+TBD:
+- default to smooth if more than 20 points.

 ## Fonts

 The parent font of the figure can be defined by passing it as argument to the constructor `Figure(font=...)`.